sheehui/tp/docs/DeveloperGuide.md

 **Value proposition**: manage customers faster than a typical mouse/GUI driven app

 The product provides financial advisors with a clean, easy to use interface to prepare them for meetings and maintain good relationships with their clients.
-On a per user basis it keeps track and displays customer’s financial details, their personal details, and presents upcoming events and todo lists.
-In the main page, it collates tasks and events for easy access.
+On a per-user basis, DonnaFin keeps track and displays client’s financial details, their contact details, and any notes about the client.
+In the main page, it collates all clients for easy access.
+In the client information page, financial details of the specific client selected is neatly segmented into tabs for convenient and quick access.

 The product will not help them with work relations with other Financial Advisors as the product’s scope only covers the personal use of the product.
-It does not link with any financial calculators, financial databases or cover policy / assets / market information.
+It does not link with any financial calculators, financial databases or cover market information.

 ### User stories